Informasjonsforvaltning/fdk/README.md

 The [search api](https://fellesdatakatalog.brreg.no/swagger-ui.html) can also be used.

-## Set up developement environnement
+## Set up your developement environnement
   1) Clone this repo
   2) Install Java8, Maven and Docker.
   If you have a Mac, running this script will install Java8 and Maven automatically:

          ./install-dependencies-mac.sh
-  3) Running the following will (re)compile the entire project:
+  3) (re)compile the entire project:

          ./runAll.sh

 	  If you only want to compile one module ("search-api" in this example), use the following:

          ./runDocker.sh search-api

+	 Frontend applications such as search and registration-react are built and run the following way:

+	 docker-compose up -d --build registration-react

-  4) Run the entire project using
+  4) Run without compiling the entire project using

           docker-compose up -d
 	  ...or a specific module  ("registration" in this example) using